Understanding Sensitivity of Differential Attention through the Lens of Adversarial Robustness: Related Work

 \section{Related Work}

-\textbf{Attention Robustness and Vulnerability.} Transformers~\citep{vaswani2017attention} achieve state-of-the-art results across domains, yet are more vulnerable to adversarial inputs than CNNs~\citep{bai2021transformers,mo2022adversarial,2024jain}.
-ViTs~\citep{dosovitskiy2020vit} are especially susceptible to patch attacks due to global receptive fields~\citep{fu2022patch,liu2023understanding}.
-Transfer-based attacks~\citep{naseer2021improving,ming2024boosting} and robustness-oriented training~\citep{qin2022understanding,wang2021infobert} show that robustness must be engineered.
+\textbf{Attention Robustness and Vulnerability.} Transformers~\citep{DBLP:conf/nips/VaswaniSPUJGKP17} achieve state-of-the-art results across domains, yet are more vulnerable to adversarial inputs than CNNs~\citep{DBLP:conf/nips/BaiMYX21,DBLP:conf/nips/MoW0G022,DBLP:conf/cvpr/JainD24}.
+ViTs~\citep{DBLP:conf/iclr/DosovitskiyB0WZ21} are especially susceptible to patch attacks due to global receptive fields~\citep{DBLP:conf/iclr/FuZWWL22,DBLP:conf/icml/LiuGZ023}.
+Transfer-based attacks~\citep{DBLP:conf/iclr/NaseerR0KP22,DBLP:conf/nips/MingRWF24} and robustness-oriented training~\citep{DBLP:conf/nips/QinZCLB022,DBLP:conf/iclr/WangWCGJLL21} show that robustness must be engineered.
 Differential Attention (DA) suppresses redundant signals through subtraction, but its robustness remains unexplored.
+While prior works aim to improve attention robustness through architectural modifications or robustness-enhancing training, our work takes a different perspective: we analyze the intrinsic sensitivity of DA as a fixed mechanism, rather than proposing or comparing robustness-oriented variants.